 Clinical Psychology at EIU

 The Master's of Arts in Clinical Psychology is designed for students with career interests in master’s-level clinical practice or those who plan to obtain a Ph.D. or Psy.D.
 The foundation of the Clinical Psychology program is the scientist-practitioner model with training rooted in theoretical knowledge and ethical practice.
 The clinical training component provides students with instruction in empirically-based psychotherapies, assessment, and diagnosis, culminating in a practicum and a two-semester internship.
 The research focus of the program is designed to develop students’ critical thinking and quantitative skills, and includes coursework in research design and analysis, and a required thesis.
-The Clinical Psychology program is approved by and affiliated with the Council of Applied Master's Programs in Psychology (CAMPP).
+The Clinical Psychology program is a member of the Council of Applied Master's Programs in Psychology (CAMPP).

 We're excited about your interest in our program, so make sure you explore the whole site.
 We especially encourage you to learn more about the program, read this letter from the program's graduate coordinator, or even look into applying!

 Why Choose EIU for Your Grad Studies?

 We believe in everything our program has to offer, but let's narrow it down to a few key reasons you should check us out.